 - salt and pepper to taste (I used a pinch of each)

 - Clean and slice mushrooms (or use pre-sliced for a speedy shortcut!)

-- Bring a pan or skillet to medium-high heat with 1/2 TBSP of butter and sauté onion until translucent, then add garlic and mushrooms and cook until golden and tender, adding the remaining 1/2 TBSP of butter if the veggies start to stick.
+Bring a pan or skillet to medium-high heat with 1 TBSP of butter and sauté onion until translucent, then add garlic and mushrooms and cook until golden and tender, adding a little extra of butter (as needed) if the veggies start to stick.